mlinproduction/mlinproduction.github.io/index.md

 **Arnau Tibau Puig**: PhD in Electrical Engineering and flamenco lover.
 Former Principal Engineer at @WalmartLabs, Lead DS at Quantifind, both in the SF Bay Area.
 Current Head of Data Science at letgo, Barcelona.

-# Dates
+# Dates and Location

-The course (16h in total) will be held on:
+The course (16h in total) will be held in Barcelona on:
 - Friday May 31st 17-21h
 - Saturday June 1st 10-14h
 - Friday June 7th 17-21h